morleym/furtive-handbook/docs/format-double-elim.md

 ### Competitors & Competitive Ops

+#### Competitor Experience

 * Competitors are guaranteed two matches
   * A quarter of all competitors will only play one match
-* Double-elimination can be deceptively lengthy.
-  * Refer to the table for total length!
-  * Delays in *either* side of bracket (especially losers side) will hold up the overall bracket
-* Double-elimination relies on good seeding
-  * If there are significant unknowns or 'mistakes' in seeding, then competitors may be sent to losers earlier than intended, or eliminated entirely, by similarly-skilled opponents
 * Competitors can chart out their course through both sides of bracket (to prepare for predicted matchups)
 * Especially for broadcasted double-elim brackets, be conscious of downtime for competitors
   * Classic example is the winner of winners final waiting for *hours* to play grand finals
 * Conversely, be conscious of competitors burning out if playing too many matches back-to-back
   * A competitor may need to play Losers Semifinal, Losers Final, And Grand Finals consecutively
   * This can be addressed with quick breaks

+#### Seeding

+* Double-elimination relies on good seeding
+  * If there are significant unknowns or 'mistakes' in seeding, then competitors may be sent to losers earlier than intended, or eliminated entirely, by similarly-skilled opponents

+#### Scheduling & Logistics

+* Double-elimination can be deceptively lengthy.
+  * Refer to the table for total length!
+  * Delays in *either* side of bracket (especially losers side) will hold up the overall bracket
 * Double-elimination requires [complex algorithms](https://blog.smash.gg/changes-in-the-world-of-brackets-695ecb777a4c) to avoid early rematches in losers side of bracket.
 * Brackets can visually scale quickly- consider breaking your bracket into 'groups' or 'pools' for larger sizes (e.g. [1,365 competitors](https://smash.gg/tournament/genesis-5/event/melee-singles/brackets))
 * Utilize bracket software!